This article describes how to connect Tableau to a Snowflake data warehouse and set up the data source.

 - Enter the name of the server that you want to connect to.

-- Select the Authentication method: Username and Password, SAML IdP, or Sign in using OAuth.
+- Select the Authentication method: Username and Password, Okta Username and Password, or Sign in using OAuth.

-- Select Initial SQL if you want to run a SQL command at the beginning of every connection.
+- (Optional) Select Initial SQL if you want to run an SQL command at the beginning of every connection.
 For more information, see Run Initial SQL.

 - Select Sign In.